MichaelCurrin/python-package-quickstart/docs/setuptools.md

 If you don't use the `--user` flag, you might get errors on install for Python managed by root and then have to use `sudo`, which should be avoided in general when installing Python packages.

-Those are stored in site packages.

-e.g. `.local/lib/python3.5/site-packages` on Linux.
+Those are stored in site packages. e.g. `.local/lib/python3.5/site-packages` on Linux.

-Follow [Installation](installation.md) page for installing the project package.
+Follow the [Installation](installation.md) page for installing the project package.